-The Sub-Fund may only be suitable for investors with a long-term investment horizon who consider investments in the Sub-Fund as a convenient way of accessing the performance (positive or negative) of the technology sector on a worldwide basis.
+The Sub-Fund may only be suitable for investors with a long-term investment horizon who consider investments in the Sub-Fund as a convenient way of accessing the performance (positive or negative) of alternative investment strategies.

-Investors must be able and willing to accept and bear the risks associated with an exposure to the technology sector and the potential net asset value variations and losses on their investment, which may be substantial.
+Investors must be able and willing to accept and bear the risks associated with an exposure to alternative investment strategies and the potential net asset value variations and losses on their investment, which may be substantial.
 A fall in value of the Sub-Fund's shares is possible at any time and investors should be able to bear the loss of their entire investment.

-The Sub-Fund is not sustainable for investors with less than 5 years investment horizon.
+The Sub-Fund is not sustainable for investors with less than 3 years investment horizon.